Gabriella439/nixos-in-production/manuscript/AdvancedModules.md

 - *The `imports` section can merge NixOS modules that are functions*

-  `lib.mkMerge` can only merge attribute sets and not functions
+  `lib.mkMerge` can only merge configuration sets and not functions.

 - *The list of `imports` can't depend on any configuration values*

-  In practice, this means that you can easily trigger an infinite loop if you try to do anything fancy using `imports` and you can typically fix it by switching to `lib.mkMerge`
+  In practice, this means that you can easily trigger an infinite recursion if you try to do anything fancy using `imports` and you can typically fix the infinite recursion by switching to `lib.mkMerge`.

 The latter point is why you should typically prefer using `lib.mkMerge`.
 {/blurb}